grol-io/grol/README.md

   -shared-state
     	All files share same interpreter state (default is new state for each)
 ```
-(excluding logger control, see `gorepl help` for all the flags, of note `-logger-no-color` will turn off colors for gorepl too)
+(excluding logger control, see `gorepl help` for all the flags, of note `-logger-no-color` will turn off colors for gorepl too, for development there are also `-profile*` options for pprof)